Phone screens, personality tests, and AI video interviews

 - Assessment gaming: Lievens and Dunlop (2024); Canagasuriam et al. (2025) on AI use in AI video interviews.

 - Phone screen cost model: Illustrative model for a 400-person company, ~60 roles/year, ~1,800 candidates screened in the middle step, $45/hr loaded recruiter cost, 25-minute screens, rounded for readability.
+Full three-way comparison in our phone screen vs self-paced screening guide.
 Your numbers will differ; the direction (recruiter time dominates) holds for high-volume programs.

 - Funnel framing: The unnamed middle step between qualification and the hiring manager interview, where phone screens, personality tests, and AI video interviews typically stack.